The Structure of the United Nations

 - International Court of Justice

-The General Assembly is the principal political organ of the United Nations with all-encompassing responsibility.
-In it, all 192 Member States are represented with the same rights.
-As the sole plenary organ, the General Assembly assumes a special political position that makes it the pivot of all United Nations activities.
+The General Assembly (GA) is the organ of the United Nations with all-encompassing responsibility.
+In the GA, all 193 Member States have the same rights ("one country, one vote").
+As the sole plenary organ, the General Assembly assumes a special political position that makes it pivotal for all United Nations activities.

-- The First Committee (Disarmament and International Security Committee) that is concerned with disarmament and related international security questions
+- The First Committee (Disarmament and International Security Committee) deals with disarmament and related security questions

-- The Second Committee (Economic and Financial Committee) that is concerned with economic questions
+- The Second Committee (Economic and Financial Committee) is concerned with development and economic questions

-- The Third Committee (Social, Humanitarian and Cultural Committee) that deals with social and humanitarian issues
+- The Third Committee (Social, Humanitarian and Cultural Committee) deals mainly with human rights issues

-- The Fourth Committee (Special Political and Decolonization Committee) that deals with a variety of political subjects not dealt with by the First Committee, as well as with decolonization
+- The Fourth Committee (Special Political and Decolonization Committee) addresses a variety of political subjects not covered by other committees, as well as remaining cases of decolonization

-- The Fifth Committee (Administrative and Budgetary Committee) that deals with the administration and budget of the United Nations
+- The Fifth Committee (Administrative and Budgetary Committee) is in charge of the United Nations' budget

-- The Sixth Committee (Legal Committee) that deals with international legal matters
+- The Sixth Committee (Legal Committee) deals with matters of international law.

-Among the six principal organs of the United Nations, the responsibility for keeping world peace and international security lies with the Security Council.
-It is the only organ that can adopt internationally binding resolutions for the Member States of the United Nations.
+Among the six principal organs of the United Nations, the responsibility for maintaining world peace and international security lies with the Security Council, composed of five permanent and ten non-permanent members.
+It is the only organ that can adopt resolutions which are binding for the Member States.

-The Secretariat is composed of the Secretary-General and staff members subordinate to the Secretary-General.
-Ban Ki-moon, former Foreign- and Trade Minister of the Republic of Korea, has been the Secretary-General of the United Nations since January 1, 2007.
+The Secretariat, headed by the Secretary-General, coordinates the work of the United Nations in its different fields of activity.
+Ban Ki-moon, former Foreign and Trade Minister of the Republic of Korea, has been the Secretary-General of the United Nations since January 1, 2007.

-The International Court of Justice, based in The Hague, is the United Nations’ principal organ for the administration of justice.
-It is composed of 15 independent judges, chosen by the General Assembly and the Security Council for nine-year terms.
+The International Court of Justice (ICJ), based in The Hague, is the United Nations’ principal organ for the settlement of disputes among states.
+The ICJ can deliver non-binding advisory opinions on request of other United Nations organs.
+It can also issue advisory opinions which have consultative character.
+The Court is composed of 15 independent judges, chosen by the General Assembly and the Security Council for nine-year terms.

-The Trusteeship Council was originally tasked with oversight of the management of the international trusteeship system of subordinate colonial regions and support of them as they developed toward independence.
-With the conclusion of the last trusteeship agreement, the work of the Trusteeship Council de facto ended.
+The Trusteeship Council was originally given the task to oversee the management of the international trusteeship system of subordinate colonial regions and to support them on their way towards independence.
+With the conclusion of the last trusteeship agreement for the Pacific island nation of Palau in 1994, the work of the Trusteeship Council de facto ended.

-In addition to the principal organs, there are a multitude of subsidiary organs, special organizations, specialized agencies and other intergovernmental institutions, that, for the most part, were established after the founding of the United Nations in 1945.
+In addition to the principal organs, there are a multitude of subsidiary organs, special organizations, specialized agencies, funds and other intergovernmental institutions that, for the most part, were established after the founding of the United Nations in 1945.